The Faraway Tree: Updates

 In modern reprints, the names of some of the characters have been changed.
-Jo has been changed to Joe, the more common spelling for males, and Bessie is now Beth, the former name having fallen out of usage as a nickname for Elizabeth.
+Jo has been changed to Joe, the more common spelling for males, and Bessie is now Beth, the former name having fallen out of use as a nickname for Elizabeth.
 Fanny and Dick have been renamed Frannie and Rick because in the United Kingdom and some countries in the Commonwealth of Nations they are now more widely used as slang terms for genitalia.

-The supporting character Dame Slap has also become Dame Snap, and no longer practises corporal punishment but instead reprimands her students by shouting at them.
+The supporting character Dame Slap has also become Dame Snap, and no longer practises corporal punishment but instead reprimands her pupils by shouting at them.

 Entire passages of the original have been rewritten to remove references to fighting.
 For instance, when the tree is taken over by Goblins in The Enchanted Wood, the Goblins were originally fought off, with descriptions of Mr. Watzisname 'pummelling them as if he were beating carpets' and the Saucepan Man throwing his saucepans at them.
 These have been replaced with cursory references to 'chasing'.

 Some of the changes were criticised in a review by Alison Flood.

 Continuations by other authors

 Silky's Story by Jeanne Willis, 2020.

 Moonface's Story by Emily Lamm, 2021 (picture book).

 The Magic Faraway Tree: A New Adventure by Jacqueline Wilson was published in May 2022.

+The Magic Faraway Tree: A Christmas Adventure by Jacqueline Wilson published in October 2023, continues the story of Milo, Mia and Birdy from Wilson's earlier book.